MicrosoftDocs/sdk-api/sdk-api-src/content/evntprov/nc-evntprov-penablecallback.md

 ### -param CallbackContext [in, optional]

 Context of the callback defined when the provider called <a href="/windows/desktop/api/evntprov/nf-evntprov-eventregister">EventRegister</a> to register itself.

-#### - MatchAllKeywords [in]

-This bitmask is optional.
-This mask further restricts the category of  events that the provider writes.

-This value is passed in the <i>MatchAllKeywords</i> parameter of the
-<a href="/windows/desktop/ETW/enabletraceex-func">EnableTraceEx</a> function.

 ## -remarks